TopicSociety/GuideForIndividualWorker/README.md

-# GuideForIndividualWorker
-An Unsolicited Guide for Individual Workers
+# An Unsolicited Guide for Individual Practitioner